marcmo/enforcer/README.md

 ## Example Usage

-Let's see how we performe on the linux kernel.
+Let's see how we perform on the linux kernel.

     linux-4.5 > find . -type f | wc -l
       52882